 What Are Essential Oils Used For?

 You might already be aware of the more popular uses like tea tree oil for acne prevention or citrus oil to prevent bacterial growth.
-However, essential oil advocates will also share that they are also used as antimicrobials, antiviral, antibiotic, anti-inflammatory, and antioxidant properties.
-Other uses include relieving stress, mood stabilizers, or helping with insomnia.
+However, essential oil advocates will also share that they are also used for their antimicrobial, antiviral, antibiotic, anti-inflammatory, and antioxidant properties.
+Other uses include relieving stress, stabilizing moods, or helping with insomnia.